EttusResearch/refarch-multich/README.md

 ## Applications

-rearch-multich can be used to build stand-alone Cognitive Radar testbeds with USRP™ hardware, or with third-party applications.
+rearch-multich can be used to build stand-alone Radar and EW Research testbeds with USRP™ hardware, or with third-party applications.
 Some common use-cases for the framework are

 -

 ## Directories

 **config/**
-Utilities to build a Cognitive Radar Testbed.
-Includes Setup Script, and Example Yaml File.
+Utilities to build a Radar and EW Research testbed.
+Includes Ring Buffer script, and example Yaml file.

 **lib/**
 The functions used to setup, configure, test, and use the Testbed.